Pi Omicron Chapter of Alpha Phi Sigma: Bi-Partisan Criminal Justice Reform Panel

 Bethany Harrison was an advocate for a new bill that would allow child victims to not have to testify in front of an entire courtroom.
 In this bill, the child would testify and be questioned with only the prosecutor, the defense attorney, the judge, and a parent/social worker present.
 A closed-circuit video would be taken of this and streamed into the court room for the occupants to watch in live time.
 Harrison believes that this will help prevent the re-victimization of children in the courtroom, and lower the traumatic level of the experience.
 Many of her clients do not want to testify and will drop the case when they find out they have to, so she believes this will help the victim, while still maintaining the rights of the defendant.

 Once all the professionals had their chance to speak, we opened up the floor for questions.
 The executive members had prepared questions to ask in case no students volunteered, but were surprised that none needed to be used!
 We eventually had to close the question segment of the forum, but encouraged students to come up to the professionals individually and discuss topics whilst enjoy the light refreshments and snacks provided.
 Overall, the event was a huge success with almost 50 students in attendance, and very well received.
-The executive board and our advisor were very pleased with the outcome and cannot wait to continue bringing events such as this to Lynchburg College’s campus.
+The executive board and our advisor were very pleased with the outcome and cannot wait to continue bringing events such as this to University of Lynchburg’s campus.